-Join web and mobile experts in an all day Hackathon for Social Good, where programmers and designers work collaboratively to build programs and applications for awesome non-profit organizations.
+Join web and mobile experts in an all-day Hackathon for Social Good, where programmers and designers work collaboratively to build programs and applications for awesome non-profit organizations.

-Each hackathon begin with short presentations by educators and non-profit representatives, then participants break up into teams to plan, design and build a website or application in less than eight hours.
+Each hackathon begins with short presentations by educators and non-profit representatives, then participants break up into teams to plan, design and build a website or application in less than eight hours.
 Unnerving, challenging and fast-paced?
 You bet.
 A mad adrenaline rush?
 Of course.
 And it’s always for a great cause.

 09:00am – Sign in / Coffee and Refreshments